 By Jill Briscoe

 Christ desires us to have peace.
 If we do not have it, we miss part of the blessings of being a Christian.
 Now there’s a simple statement!
 But I think we make it too hard.
 Too complicated.
-We think that peace of mind when we are in the midst of a storm can only be for the super saint who knows how to have super faith.
+We think that finding peace when we are in the midst of a storm can only be for the super saint who knows how to have super faith.
 Since most of us know ourselves well enough to know we are not super anything, we figure such experiences are not for us.

 No, Christ wants every Christian to experience His peace.
 How many of us lived in peace this past week?
 Have you had peace today?
 If not, what is wrong?